bassemmagdy/Adjust-Task/README.md

 source task-env/bin/activate
 ```

-- Next step if you are using a macosx like me you will need to create database using psql commandline:
+- Next step you will need to create database using psql commandline:

 ```bash
 psql postgres